kanaria69/Mainecoco/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## Why do choirs keep buckets handy?
+So they can carry their tune